Dalmatian Toadflax

 • Don’t unload, park, or store equipment or vehicles in infested areas; remove plant material from any equipment, vehicles, or clothing used in such areas, and wash equipment and vehicles before leaving infested areas.

-• Do not plant Dalmatian Toadflax, no matter how well-contained the area might seem.
+• Do not plant dalmatian toadflax, no matter how well-contained the area might seem.

 • DO NOT COMPOST!